How to Become a Middle School Teacher

 - Passing a general teaching certification test, as well as a test that demonstrates their knowledge of the subject they will teach.

 All states offer an alternative route to certification or licensure for people who already have a bachelor’s degree but lack the education courses required for certification.
 Some alternative certification programs allow candidates to begin teaching immediately under the supervision of an experienced teacher.
 These programs cover teaching methods and child development.
 After they complete the program, candidates are awarded full certification.
 Other programs require students to take classes in education before they can teach.
-Students may be awarded a master’s degree after completing either of these programs.

 With additional education or certification, teachers may become school counselors, school librarians, or instructional coordinators.
 Some become assistant principals or principals, both of which generally require additional education in education administration or leadership.
 For more information, see the profiles on school and career counselors, librarians, instructional coordinators, and elementary, middle, and high school principals.